Skip to content

 --etcd-servers=http://etcd:2379

-Control plane security is about protecting the brain of Kubernetes:
+Control plane security is about protecting the brain of Kubernetes, but that phrase is only useful when it points to concrete component responsibilities and control choices:

 ComponentKey Security Controls